cu-nil/cu-nil.github.io/collections/_memos/1-study-design.md

 "the veracity of causal and statistical assumptions that are often difficult to explicate and defend — let alone validate."
-The natural experiment approach seeks to shift reasoning about such assumptions from the statistical modeling part of the research process, expressed mathematically, to the design process, expressed in the logic of the world observed.
-"With natural experiments, it is the research design, rather than the statistical modeling, that compels conviction."
+The natural experiment approach seeks to shift reasoning about such assumptions from the statistical modeling part of the research process, expressed mathematically, to the design process, expressed in the logic of the world observed: "With natural experiments, it is the research design, rather than the statistical modeling, that compels conviction."